right-rudder/uft/src/content/blog/Choosing-the-Right-Flight-School-six-Factors-to-Consider.md

 ### Conclusion

 Choosing the right flight school is a critical decision that affects your entire aviation career.
 Universal Flight Training stands out by meeting and exceeding key criteria, offering flexible and comprehensive training under Part 61 regulations.
-For more information on how Alto can help you achieve your aviation goals, visit their [website](https://flyuft.com) and take the first step towards your pilot career today.
+For more information on how UFT can help you achieve your aviation goals, visit their [website](https://flyuft.com) and take the first step towards your pilot career today.